wittler-github/A_MD_Analysis_of_Insulin/README.md

 * p.
 23 line 3,8(from below): Refers here to reference 165 not 70.

+* Table S3.1: coulomb-modifier for EM column I, is "Potential-shift-Verlet" (truncated by Word column spacing).

 * Fig. S5.28, S6.38 has angle \varphi are meant the same as non-bold.

 * Fig. S6.46: The comma in "(SC or MC,)" should be "(SC or MC),"